 Among presidents, the first to wear the piece was Harry S. Truman.
-After Truman’s term, the watch was also spotted on the wrists of Presidents Eisenhower and Johnson, with every successive president since LBJ up until the mid-2010s being gifted the watch by Vulcain as a show of good faith between Swiss manufacturing and American leadership.
+After Truman’s term, the watch was also spotted on the wrists of Presidents Eisenhower and Johnson, as well as Nixon and LBJ.
 Vulcain’s modern catalog hosts a widely diversified portfolio, from chronographs to moon-phases, but still at the forefront, representing the history of the brand, is the 50s Presidents’ Watch, inspired by the presidential pieces of the 1950s that originally brought the brand its fame.

-The flagship of the 50s Presidents’ Watch collection is an elegant model featuring a steel case and guilloché dial.
-Its design first introduced in 2015, the watch has been a faithful representative of the modern brand, showing a humble elegance and historical intrigue all at the same time.
+The flagship of the 50s Presidents’ Watch collection is a model featuring a steel case and guilloché dial.
+Its design first introduced in 2015, the watch has been a faithful representative of the modern brand, showing a sutble look and historical intrigue all at the same time.

 The stainless steel case measures a contemporary 42 mm in diameter with a thickness of 13.9mm.
 The case features a sharp, polished finishing throughout, with a deeply knurled crown and single pusher above it to assist with the watch’s alarm functionality.

-Peering underneath the watch’s domed sapphire crystal, we find a meticulously manufactured dial, with beautiful sectors of contrasting guilloché patterns.
-Available in silver, sandstone, or black as standard options, along with some more novel colorways including two-tone and brown, the dial is incredibly balanced, easily legible at a glance but thoroughly engaging upon a closer look.
+Peering underneath the watch’s domed sapphire crystal, we find a highly textured dial, it composed of various sectors of contrasting guilloché patterns.
+Available in silver, sandstone, or black as standard options, along with some more novel colorways including two-tone and brown, the dial is balanced, legible at a glance, and engaging upon a closer look.
 Most important to note is the thin hand at the center pointing to an outer ring for the watch’s alarm, accompanied by dauphine hands for the standard hours and minutes.